anoop142/cowin-cli/README.md

 ```
 >**Note**: -centers "any" to auto select any center.
 >-name "all" to book for all under same mobile no.

+## Scripts
+Scripts are available for notifying and booking using cowin-cli [here](scripts).
+You need to edit the vaules of the script like district name, mobile number etc..

+## Advanced
+ >**Note**: This is meant for advanced users.

 ### Termux Auto OTP
 It's possible to detect OTP message and get OTP in Termux without user input. use -aotp flag to invoke this feature.